 What if I'm not really meant to be published?
 What if my calling is somewhere else?
 What if writing is just supposed be a hobby, and nothing more?
 Who would really want to read what I have to say?

 These thoughts push out, weigh down, squash and belittle what I've longed for...what I've dreamed of since I was a little girl.

+And I think it's totally normal for any dreamer to go through this sort of... trial...
 Maybe it's a test, if you will.
 But really, I believe that doubt is a form of fear.

 There is a quote from Job that says: for the thing that I fear comes upon me, and what I dread befalls me.

 You know... there have been a few times throughout my life when that quote has actually been my reality.
 I feared something, because "things were just too good to be true," and it happened...just as I'd feared. #wtf ....Now, I realize...Job had it really bad; he went through so much.
 And my shrinking dreams pale in comparison.
 But what if there is something to that quote....

 This is what I'm realizing today (lately, really)...that my doubts have been starting to tamp out the fire that has been burning since I was a little girl.
 They're overshadowing the passion that I've felt for writing and, honestly, it's starting to tick me off.
 So I've decided...

 I'm not going to let my fears rain down anymore.
 I'm not going to let my doubts ruin my plans.
 I'm not going to give in to something smaller.
 I'm not going to stop dreaming.